iPad 7 Teardown

 Step 5

-- The battery is labeled A1484, rated for 32.9 Wh—yep, it's the same battery we've seen for the past couple of years, even with the extra room in the larger case.
-We were hoping for a bit more after that big iPhone battery upgrade, but here we are!
+- The battery is labeled A1484 and rated for 32.9 Wh—the exact same as last year and the year before, even with the extra space in the larger case.
+We were hoping for a bigger upgrade after that iPhone battery boost, but it's unchanged.

-- The home button looks pretty much the same as last year.
-It’s not a huge upgrade, which might make screen swaps a bit trickier—just like last year's model.
+- The home button looks pretty much the same, which means screen swaps might still be a bit tricky, just like last year's wasn't the easiest.

 Step 6

-- Check out that new Smart Connector, all decked out in its adhesive glory!
+- Check out that fresh Smart Connector, all secured with glue.

-- No moving parts here, so a Smart Connector replacement is likely not something you'll need to stress about.
-But if you ever do, this Smart Connector is surprisingly easy to get to by iPad standards.
+- No moving pieces here, so a Smart Connector swap is unlikely.
+But if it ever happens, it's surprisingly easy to reach by iPad standards.

-- Now, over on the logic board, we have these gooey antenna cable sockets.
-What's the deal with this new goo?
+- Over on the logic board, spot these gooey antenna cable sockets.
+What's the deal with this new adhesive?

 Step 7